Mortgages for Pensioners and Older Borrowers

 Here’s an overview of some of the important areas that lenders will look at when deciding whether or not they’re willing to offer a mortgage for pensioners and retired borrowers:

-• Age: this can be extremely important for lenders considering your application.
-For example, if you’re over 65, it’s more likely that you’ll be reliant on your pension as income.
-But, not everyone of a similar age can be lumped into the same bracket.
+• Age can be extremely important for lenders considering your application.
+For example, if you’re over 65, you’re more likely to be reliant on your pension as income.
+But not everyone of a similar age can be lumped into the same bracket.
 Some lenders understand this, allowing them to be more flexible with age limits.

 • Type of income: the kind of pension and income you receive as a retiree can make a difference.
-Various lenders will have preferences over whether they prefer to deal with applicants with an annuity, a defined benefit pension, or a drawdown arrangement (which can be more flexible to adjust for different economic conditions).
-Some will also include your State Pension and benefits, so you want to make sure you speak with a lender that suits your particular pension.
+Various lenders will have preferences over dealing with applicants with an annuity, a defined benefit pension, or a drawdown arrangement (which can be more flexible to adjust for different economic conditions).
+Some will also include your State Pension and benefits, so you want to speak with a lender that suits your pension.

 • Frequency of payment: how often you receive your pension payments can make a difference with some lenders.
 In most cases, the more frequent the payments, the better.
-But sometimes, this can be out of your control, so it’s vital to deal with a lender who can work with your pension income schedule.
+But sometimes, this can be out of your control, so dealing with a lender who can work with your pension income schedule is vital.

 • Term length: depending on your age and financial security, you may have to opt for a shorter term length for some lenders to feel comfortable arranging a mortgage.

-• Property type: this can make a difference for lenders, and even more so if the type of property is a ‘non-standard construction’ or has distinctive features.
-Similarly, if you’re looking to downsize to an apartment or flat, keep in mind that leasehold mortgages can also come with their own specific challenges.
+• Property type can make a difference for lenders, even more so if the type of property is a ‘non-standard construction’ or has distinctive features.
+Similarly, if you’re looking to downsize to an apartment or flat, remember that leasehold mortgages can also come with their specific challenges.

 • Number of applicants: mortgages for retired couples can be possible and, in some instances, could lead to a stronger application.
 However, it will depend on your finances because sometimes an extra applicant doesn’t always lead to a better deal or more favourable mortgage terms.